salesforce/lwc-rfcs/text/0000-dynamic-events.md

 A common use case arises when using the `lwc:component` directive, where event listeners may depend on the current value of the constructor passed to `lwc:is`.
 In such cases, the event types cannot be known in advance when authoring the owner component's HTML template.

 As an alternative, it is possible to add event listeners imperatively.
 However, this requires the owner component to have a reference to the element on which the listener needs to be added.
-This reference is only available after the element has been connected, and hence, it is typically only available after the `connectedCallback` of the corresponding component has terminated.
-This makes it impossible for the owner component to handle events dispatched by the `connectedCallback` of the corresponding component.
+This reference is only available after the element has been connected.
+Since LWC doesn't provide a mechanism to pass the control flow back to owner component immediately after the element is connected, this makes it impossible for owner component to handle events dispatched by the component in between of being connected and owner component getting the control flow.
+Typically, this means the owner component cannot handle events dispatched by the `connectedCallback` and `renderedCallback` of the corresponding component.

 ## Prior Art